 - CHECK : The action will be executed only if the Model Criteria is true.
 It will also be executed if no model criteria is specified.
-This is the default setting - ALWAYS: The action will always be executed, regardless of the Model Criteria. - NEVER: The action will never by executed, regardless of the Model Criteria. - POSTCHECK: {PENDING}
+This is the default setting - ALWAYS: The action will always be executed, regardless of the Model Criteria. - NEVER: The action will never by executed, regardless of the Model Criteria. - POSTCHECK: This action is checked AFTER the other Check and Always actions have been performed and the load flow solution solved.
+If the criteria specified for the Postcheck action are met in the resulting load flow solution, then this action is taken and the load flow is again resolved.
+This will recursively occur for all Postcheck actions until either all postcheck actions have been taken, or the criteria for all remaining postcheck actions have not been met.

-This feature allows you to enable or disable a particular contingency action without deleting it.
+Note that the Never action allows you to disable a particular contingency action without deleting it.